COP26 (2021 -ongoing)

 To meet the UK demand for fruit and vegetables, a massive scaling up of production is required

-The proposed Agriculture Bill does not make reference to agroecological farming or local food.
+The proposed Agriculture Bill failed to make reference to agroecological farming or local food.

 A campaign launching the LWAs post-Brexit policy proposals,highlighting the exclusion of organisations representing smaller scale producers from policy and calling for more equal access to decision making spaces.

-A campaign in 2016 highlighting access to land issues and the county farm sell off, and calling for policy to support accessible routes into farming and land based work.
+A campaign highlighting issues of access to land and the county farm sell off, and calling for policy to support accessible routes into farming and land based work.

 A stunt in 2014 highlighting the role of small farms in improving accessibility to healthy, affordable local food and calling for policy to support them.

-A stunt in 2014 highlighting the unfair advantages government policy gives to industrial food producers and calling for a level field for smaller scale farmers and growers.
+A stunt which highlighted the unfair advantages government policy gives to industrial food producers and calling for a level field for smaller scale farmers and growers.